 ENROLLMENT • Due to safety policies, enrollment in each section of organic chemistry is strictly limited to 26 students with no exceptions whatsoever.
-Additionally, you may not attend this class unless you are enrolled or auditing (see SECTION 3C).
+Additionally, you may not attend this class unless you are enrolled or auditing (see Section 3c).

-WAIT LISTS • Open spaces in each section will be filled following the order of the official wait list; any remaining spaces will be filled on a first-come, first-serve basis.
+WAIT LISTS • Open spaces in each section will be filled following the order of the official wait list.
+Any open spaces remaining after all wait-listed students have been added will be filled on a first-come, first-serve basis.
+If you are added in from the wait list, you will not be assigned a laboratory locker until you have officially enrolled in the course.
+Any assessments you missed before adding the course will be addressed on an individual basis once you have successfully added the course.